AFlo59/DATA_COLLECTION/Docs/Scrapper/Modules/SetupLogger.md

 - **No Log Output**: Ensure the log level is not set too high
 - **Missing Log Directory**: Verify that the module has write permissions
 - **Duplicate Log Entries**: Check for multiple handlers with the same output
 - **Performance Issues**: Reduce log verbosity in production environments
+- **Log Cleaning Not Working**: Ensure the `clean_logs` parameter is correctly set and that the logger has permissions to modify the file